 Obi Griffith, Malachi Griffith, Kilannin Krysiak, Avinash Ramu, Zachary Skidmore, Jason Kunisaki

 Comprehensive genomic analysis was performed on patient derived xenografts for oral squamous cell carcinomas (OSCC).
 We found PDX samples were largely correlative with the primary tumors from which they were derived.
-PDX models were able to retain the heterozygous mutational landscape and clonal architecture of tumors.
-Somatic differences between the PDX and corresponding OSCC primary samples consited primarily of low-frequency mutations making these xenografts ideal models for exploring OSCC tumor biology.
+PDX models were able to retain the heterogeneous mutational landscape and clonal architecture of tumors.
+Somatic differences between the PDX and corresponding OSCC primary samples consisted primarily of low-frequency mutations, making these xenografts ideal models for exploring OSCC tumor biology.

 Katie Campbell, Zachary Skidmore, Erica Barnell, Malachi Griffith, Obi Griffith

 In support of several clinical trials we are creating and applying new immunogenomics tools to help predict response to checkpoint blockade inhibition therapies and design personalized cancer vaccines.